top of page

 17. Breathing is a medicine.
 Breath is Life.

-18. Our human body is a machine without a catalogue.
+18. Our human body is a machine without a manual.

 19. The shortest way is a straight line.
-Works with people.
+Works with people, too.

-20. The time to prepare for the rain is before getting outside.
+20. The time to prepare for the rain is before going outside.
 But if you don’t mind the rain, don’t whine about it.

 21. Attitude eats intelligence for breakfast.

-My 21/30 helped carve a set of solid principles that allowed for contributing to two successful businesses, healthy relationships, sustainable wellbeing; physical, mental, and emotional.
+My 21/30 has helped me carve out a set of solid principles that supported a thriving professional journey, healthy relationships, and sustainable wellbeing on a physical, mental, and emotional level.

 My five principles that I am sharing with you today are: